-Arthur leaned against the wall near the small opening to the cavern where he had been quietly listening.
+Hidden just outside the cavern, Arthur leaned against the wall near the small opening where he had been quietly listening.
 He closed his eyes for a moment like he was pondering what he should do and then pushed himself off the wall and entered the cavern.
 "Merlin, what happen?"

 Merlin, startled, looked up as Arthur approached.
 Arthur hovered over him waiting patiently for Merlin to answer.
 "Mordred," Merlin barely croaked out, "is alive."

 "How is that possible?"